Legal NoticesDownload this as a PDF

 6.2 When licensing software products via the internet, any information collected in this process will be transmitted over a secure connection to our servers.
 The anti-piracy routine generates a unique key that is transmitted to our server during the activation process and is used to identify the computer upon which you run your TaxCalc software.
 All data contained within the key is encrypted.

-g. hardware and architecture information such as screen resolution, graphics card and CPU type.*
+6.4.1 System Information, such as: operating system & platform information such, print settings, hardware and architecture information such as screen resolution, graphics card and CPU type, geographical information and Java environment information.

 On occasion, ASPL will interrogate the data transmitted via the Signable API in order investigate and resolve customer queries regarding the service.
 This necessarily includes accessing any personal data included within a given API call and/or envelope.
 This is only ever performed as an individual assessment and any information contained therein, will be destroyed following the resolution of your technical issue.
 A note will be kept on your file to record the resolution.